Diego Forlán: Inter Milan

-On 29 August 2011, it was confirmed that Diego Forlán had joined Inter Milan as a replacement for the departing Samuel Eto'o.
+On 29 August 2011, it was confirmed that Forlán had joined Inter Milan as a replacement for the departing Samuel Eto'o.
 No financial details were announced but it is believed the 32-year-old signed an initial two-year deal.
 He made his debut on 11 September 2011, scoring with a high left foot shot in a 4–3 defeat at Sicilian club Palermo.
 On 4 March 2012, Forlán scored his second goal for Inter against Catania in a 2–2 draw.
-In April, Forlán declared his loyalty to Inter and his intention to stay when he told Sky Sports that "I want to stay at Inter.
+In April, Forlán declared his loyalty to Inter and his intention to stay when he told Sky Sports: "I want to stay at Inter.
 You haven't seen the real Forlán yet...
 I wouldn't want to leave Inter like this.
 I like challenges and I wouldn't want to leave when the team are not in a good position."
 In June, his father confirmed the belief that the striker would see out his contract with the Nerazzurri.
 On 5 July, however, after only scoring twice in 22 appearances, the Italian club confirmed that he had been released, terminating the final year of his contract.
 Forlán has stated that his poor performance with the Nerazzuri was due to being played out of position.
 In addition, former Inter and Uruguay player Álvaro Recoba believed that his compatriot struggled at Inter due to the success of his predecessor Samuel Eto'o, which led Forlán to fail to live up to expectations.